 Streamline Accounts Payable Process

 The use of virtual credit cards replaces cumbersome paper checks and associated process inefficiencies.
 With single-issue cards, accounts payable departments can focus less on processing payments and more on financial responsibilities.
 No more writing checks, stuffing checks in envelopes, metering envelopes.
-In addtion to saving time, you reduce or eliminate the risks of human error with a streamlined accounts payable process through single-issued virtual cards.
+In addition to saving time, you reduce or eliminate the risks of human error with a streamlined accounts payable process through single-issued virtual cards.
 A/P departments can combat the challenges in the accounts payable process with virtual cards.

 Earn Cash Rebates

 Wouldn't you be the company hero if you created a way for the company to earn extra revenue (cash) while you do your job?
 With virtual credit cards your company can earn cash rebates while paying your vendors or suppliers.
 For every vendor you make a payment to, you have the potential to earn a cash rebate.
 The more you use virtual credit cards, the more you earn back.
 Your CFO will be happy to be creating the organization's newest revenue stream.

 Virtual credit cards provide more much security than physical cards.
 By allowing you to set the actual payment dollar amount and tying that payment to certain invoices, the 16 digit card number is unique for each payment and is for single use only.
 Since the card is not physical, it cannot be stolen nor ever re-used.
 The card expires once the maximum dollar amount has been spent.
 The CFO will also appreciate the benefit of not having to provide vendors/suppliers with an open line of credit knowing now that the risks of theft and fraud are significantly reduced with this innovative option.